We asked Reddit which Scrum terms teams misunderstand the most.

 2. Agile framework vs. Agile methodology

-A framework and a methodology both tell you how to do something, but a framework leaves room for customization and interpretation.
+A framework and a methodology both tell you how to do something, but an agile framework leaves room for customization and interpretation.
 A methodology is rigid and tells you exactly how to do something.

 If it were about cooking, a framework gives you the essential ingredients and lets you figure out how to cook them.
 In contrast, a methodology is an exact recipe telling you what ingredients to use, how to prepare them, and in which order.